-- Can you get a lower interest rate or a shorter repayment term?
+- Can you get a lower interest rate?
 If so, a cash-out refinance could save money on your current mortgage and your home improvement loan simultaneously

 Taking out just one mortgage to cover both needs will save you money on closing costs and is ultimately a simpler process.